 The Château d'Auvers-sur-Oise offers a wealth of treasures to discover.
-In the heart of the village ofAuvers-sur-Oise, the Château d'Auvers, now owned by the Val d'Oise departmental council, is a unique place that combines heritage and Impressionist discoveries in a preserved landscape.
-From a 17th- and 18th-century château to a modern, innovative tour, it's a discovery rich in surprises.
+In the heart of the village ofAuvers-sur-Oise, the Château d'Auvers, now owned by the Val d'Oise departmental council, is a unique place that combines heritage and Impressionist discoveries in an unspoilt landscape.
+From a 17th- and 18th-century château to a modern, innovative tour, there's plenty to discover here.

 Built in 1635 for Zanobi Lioni, an influential Italian financier at the court of Marie de Médicis, this monument illustrates the magnificence of Italian Renaissance villas.
 Its architecture is complemented by a shell-mosaic nymphaeum, inspired by Antiquity, which today represents one of the last of its kind in France.

-With its Italian inspiration, the estate is laid out in horizontal terraces that open up wide views over the Oise valley.
-This landscape setting is all the more remarkable for its play on perspective and viewpoints, characteristics dear to the Impressionists who found it an inexhaustible source of inspiration.
+With its Italian inspiration, the estate is laid out in horizontal terraces that open up wide vistas over the Oise valley.
+This landscape setting is all the more remarkable for its play on perspective and viewpoints, characteristics dear to the Impressionists, who found it an inexhaustible source of inspiration.
 Indeed, it inspired many Impressionist and Post-Impressionist painters: Daubigny, Pissarro, Cézanne, Van Gogh...

 Among the château's treasures, the nymphaeum stands out in particular.
-Located in the north orangery, this space dedicated to nymphs is adorned with shells, stones and pieces of glass, creating a place both mystical and fascinating.
-Its exceptional conservation makes it a rare and precious 17th-century piece, illustrating the delicacy and refinement of the period.
+Located in the north orangery, this space dedicated to nymphs is adorned with shells, stones and pieces of glass, creating a place that is both mystical and fascinating.
+Its exceptional preservation makes it a rare and precious 17th-century piece, illustrating the delicacy and refinement of the period.

-The estate also includes 2 seventeenth-century orangeries, restored in the 1990s, which reinforce the link between architecture and nature.
+The estate also includes 2 orangeries dating from the 17th century, restored in the 90s, which reinforce the link between architecture and nature.
 The southern orangery, in particular, has the unique feature of being built on a stone bridge, creating a unique harmony between the building and the landscape.

 Prices